 Combine different perspectives into a linear narrative flow.
 Group duplicates together, and think about what is missing.
 Also expand on details, add alternatives and exceptions that hadn’t been considered before.
 Now you’re starting to build a richer picture of the imagined system, but at this stage still focusing on breadth rather than depth (that comes later!).

 Some tasks will naturally relate to others, or work together to help users achieve a bigger goal.
 These can be grouped into “activities”.
 Activities help to organise groups of tasks normally completed at similar times in order to reach a particular goal.
 Tasks can also be grouped by a theme or “epic” to demonstrate requirements that the system must also meet, such as GDPR in the below example.

 “Slicing” allows us to identify tasks relevant only to specific scenarios.
 This enables more effective prioritisation, to help achieve consensus across the group.
-Slicing a story map can be done in many ways – for example, you might choose to slice into distinct releases – but in this example we’ve done it by identifying all of the tasks relevant to a specific and essential outcome, which is to purchase a product.
+Slicing an Agile story map can be done in many ways – for example, you might choose to slice into distinct releases – but in this example we’ve done it by identifying all of the tasks relevant to a specific and essential outcome, which is to purchase a product.
 In this way, story mapping can help to identify the minimum actions needed to accomplish the goal of a journey.

 Now is your chance to expand more on what happens in these tasks, focusing on those that are most important first.
 What details are needed from a user?
 Are there validation rules to consider?
 Are assets needed?
 What value does this provide the user?

 It’s important to note that story maps in Agile aren’t just valuable during the discovery phase.
 They’re living documents which can be used through the entirety of a project; expanding as understanding grows.
 The map, along with the product vision, should always be in sight during development to keep everyone focused in the right direction.